Budget & Tax Survey

 Scroll down to access the 2018-19 spreadsheet.
 If your county shows missing data (indicated in red on the spreadsheet below), please use this link to update your information.
 Thank you for your help!

-County appropriations to school budgets grew, on average, around 8.5% this year.
-With data from 98 counties, the current expense funding provided by counties equals nearly $3 billion.
-And counties budgeted more than $1 billion on debt service and capital reserve for school capital projects.
-Average per pupil county current expense spending, which includes charter school students, is $1,643, a 4% increase over last year.
+County appropriations to school budgets grew, on average, around 4% this year.
+With data from 93 counties, the current expense funding provided by counties totals over $3 billion.
+And counties budgeted more than $1.3 billion on capital outlay, debt service, and capital reserve for school capital projects.
+Average per pupil county current expense spending, which includes charter school students, is $1,676, a 2% increase over last year.

-17 counties report that they have a funding formula or agreement in place, and 15 counties responded that they provide some sort of supplemental funding for early childhood programs and services.
-Examples include additional county Pre-K funding and rental assistance for facilities.
+17 counties report that they have a funding formula or agreement in place, and 14 counties responded that they budget by purpose or function code.

 Other Survey Data

--- 35 counties had a property tax rate change in 17-18, with 24 counties increasing and 11 counties decreasing their rate.
-Fifteen counties had a revaluation in 2016 and 24 counties have one in 2017.
+-- 30 counties had a property tax rate change in 18-19, with 19 counties increasing and 11 counties decreasing their rate.
+Twenty-four counties had a revaluation in 2017 and 9 counties have one in 2018.

--- Property tax revenues remain consistent with 2015-16 reported revenues, and the total assessed valuation has increased about 3% with roughly the same number of counties responding.
+-- With 98 counties reporting, property tax revenues grew about 5%, and the total assessed valuation has increased about 5% with roughly the same number of counties responding.

--- Five counties report that they anticipate holding a quarter-cent local option sales tax referendum in 2018, and an additional seven counties may consider later in 2018.
+-- Eleven counties held successful quarter-cent local options sales tax referenda in 2018.
 Click here to see more about these ballot measures.

 -- See the full survey for additional data on school finance, county personnel, and other budgeting questions.